Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 Turbo VPN is a free virtual private network with an upgrade option that’s garnered nearly 9,000 ratings in the Apple Store, but we found a host of issues that may make it unusable.

-Turbo VPN is a moderately priced virtual private network (VPN) with a large server count and minimal features, even on the paid plan.
-We weren’t thrilled with the reports of data leaks, malware infections, and disclosure of user data rumors that have plagued Turbo VPN across the internet.
-We did experience data leaks and slow speeds and were unable to confirm the validity of its privacy policy, given there are no independent audits.
+We wouldn't recommend Turbo VPN due to the reports of data leaks, malware infections, and disclosure of user data rumors.
+Turbo failed every leak test we tried and we were were unable to confirm the validity of its privacy policy, given there are no independent audits.

 Pros